daniel-mar/daniel-mar/README.md

 ### Weather Converter
 ##### https://daniel-mar.github.io/dojo-weather/index.html
 - Project goal: Create a website in vanilla HTML, CSS, JavaScript that has default values within a mock city, to utilize functionality of JavaScript to convert values between Fahrenheit and Celcius.
 Plus practice in wireframe layouts with bootstap.

+- ⚡ Fun facts about me:
+- I get a kick out of finding more efficient ways in doing repetitive tasks.
+Especially when I am gardening!

+- "The more I learn about full stack development & engineering, The more I realize that there is plenty left to learn!"

+- I truly love being able to continously learn & progress in software development.
+I know I do not know everything there is today, but it is having that understanding that I know by putting in the effort into learning and creating every day, that I will become a great engineer in this marathon of life.

 <!--
 **daniel-mar/daniel-mar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.